Safeguarding and Personal Care

 We work with educational social workers, health and social services to safeguard children school with whom we may share information with them in order to keep our children safe.
 We are duty bound to seek advice and take action where we feel that a child may be subjected to physical or emotional abuse or neglect.
 Where possible we will consult with the family.
 We ask that you accept any interventions as a positive response to keeping your children safe.

-Four members of the senior leadership team are trained as named persons for safeguarding.
+All members of the senior leadership team are trained as designated persons for safeguarding.
 They are

 Our Safeguarding and DBS policies are available from the school on request.
 See also our policies section of the website.
 Click here for the policies page.